bpk68/gatsby-netlify-cms/src/pages/blog/2019-12-22-solving-react-hooks-invalid-hook-call-warning.md

 ---
 ![Blog header for article on invalid hook call warning](/img/fixing-invalid-hooks-warning-blog-header.png)

-Recently, we decided to build our own [React-based query builder](https://github.com/IAM-Cloud-Solutions/iamc-query-builder) as none of the existing ones out in the wild were doing what we wanted.
+Recently, I decided to build a [React-based visual query builder](https://github.com/bpk68/react-visual-query-builder) as none of the existing ones out in the wild were doing what I wanted.
 Awesome: who doesn't love the chance to get their chops around a meaty sort-of-side-project, especially when we'd planned to release it to the open source community?!

 The project went surprisingly well, smoothly even and the React query builder came together quickly and worked great.
 We had it all, lots of documentation, we were using Hooks (a new adventure for me) and it was well tested.